 Eventually, the pulp will become damaged and tooth will consistently hurt, even when you are not chewing.
 It is possible that cracks can lead to infection of the pulp tissue, which can spread to the bone and gum surrounding the problematic tooth.

 Drs.
-Eichenberger and Kramp can examine your cracked teeth and determine the best treatment to relieve pain
+Eichenberger, Kramp and Nasry can examine your cracked teeth and determine the best treatment to relieve pain

 These are tiny cracks that only affect the outer enamel of the tooth.
 These cracks are more common in adults.
 These types of cracks are superficial and are usually of no concern.